-How does Google Jobs work?
+How to Use Google Jobs

-- Build your listing and include the required data: (here are the coding specifics)
+- Build your listing and include the required data:

 - Date Posted